LiveNL/simple-gh-pages-theme/README.md

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your theme-gem, please edit the regexp in `simple-gh-pages-theme.gemspec` accordingly.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/lvenl/simple-gh-pages-theme.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 ## License